On the pages of the InfoPortal Study you will find general information about the SEM study program and the application procedure.

 Their average grade when submitting the documents is considered the basis for the decision on the allocation of study places.
 Even more recent records can be submitted by July 15.
 Changes in a positive or negative direction at a later date cannot be considered.

-Not German-speaking applicants have to prove their German language skills.
-Regarding the knowledge of German language, the admission regulations state that you need one of the following certificates:
+Not German-speaking applicants have to prove their German language skills at the minimum level of B2.

 For further advice regarding the German language requirements, please consult the following sites: